CircuitSetup/Remote/README.md

 If this is checked, acceleration is, after being started by pushing the throttle stick up, continued even if the stick is released into neutral.
 Acceleration is stopped when pulling down the throttle stick, or when 88mph is reached.

+##### &#9654; O.O triggers BTTFN-wide Time Travel

+This option selects the function of the O.O button:

+If checked, briefly pressing O.O triggers a BTTFN-wide Time Travel.

+If unchecked, O.O is part of Music Player control and jumps to the previous song.

 ##### &#9654; Brightness level

 This selects brightness level for the LED display.
 This can also be done through buttons "O.O" and "RESET", as well as the TCD (74xx).